JalalUddin7/AIForGoodCurriculum/Workshop #2/hands-on-session2/lab2-2-guide.md

 [< back](../Lab2.md#The-Plan-for-the-Day)

-# Lab 2.2: Working with Cognitve Speech Services
+# Lab 2.2: Working with Cognitve Text and Speech Services

 In this session, we will take a closer look at how to integrate pretrained models into your data pipelines and applications.